AI-powered mechanisms as judges: Breaking ties in chess: The definition, data collection, and computation

 Let $\bar{a}^1, \bar{a}^2,..., \bar{a}^K$ where $\bar{a}^k\in \bar{A}$ be a sequence of chess games in each of which $i$ is a player.
 Player $i$'s \textit{cumulative} TPLV is defined as

 \end{definition}

 In words, at every position the difference between the evaluations of a player's actual move and the best move is calculated.
 A player's TPLV is simply the total number of pawn-units the player loses during a chess game.

-Let $V$ be the set of all AIs.
-An \textit{AI chess scoring mechanism} in a game is a function $f:V\times \bar{A}\rightarrow \mathbb{R}^2$, which inputs an AI, $v$, and a chess game, $\bar{a}$, and outputs a score for each player.
-We next introduce a family of TPLV-based scoring mechanisms.
+TPLV is simply a mechanism that inputs an AI, $v$, and a chess game, $\bar{a}$, and outputs a tiebreak score for player $i$.

-\begin{definition}[TPLV-based AI chess scoring mechanisms] We define a family of AI scoring mechanisms based on the type of competition. \begin{enumerate} \item Games: The player with the lowest $TPLV$ receives an additional point or points, on top of their score based on the outcome of the game (i.e., win, draw, or a loss).
+It is straightforward to confirm that the average centipawn loss of a chess game $\bar{a}$ is given by $\frac{100}{l_i}\times TPLV_i(\bar{a}~ | ~ v_i)$.
+For both metrics, a zero value indicates that every move made by the player matches with the engine's top move.
+As mentioned in the introduction, we prefer using TPLV to average centipawn loss as a tiebreaker beucause (i) we find it more intuitive, and more importantly average centipawn loss can be manipulated by deliberately extending the game in a theoretically drawn position to decrease one's own average centipawn loss.

-\item Tournament: In case of ties in a chess tournament, the ties are broken in favor of the player(s) with the lowest cumulative TPLV whom are ranked the first, the player(s) with the second lowest TPLV rank the second, and so on. \end{enumerate} \end{definition}
+The player with the lower $TPLV$ receives the higher tiebreaking score in a chess game.
+This definition is extended to tiebreaking in chess tournaments (instead of tiebreaking in individual games) as follows.
+In the event of a tie in a chess tournament, the player(s) with the lowest C-TPLV receive the highest tiebreaking score, and the players with the second lowest C-TPLV receive the second highest tiebreaking score, and so on.

-We next define a specific and practicable AI scoring mechanism for chess games, which we call the AI scoring rule.